0xbhvn/crash-exploratory-analysis/README.md

-# Crash Game 10× Streak Analysis
+# Crash Game Streak Analysis

-A tool for analyzing and predicting streak lengths before 10× multipliers in "crash"-style gambling games.
+A tool for analyzing and predicting streak lengths before configurable multipliers in "crash"-style gambling games.

 ## Overview

-This project analyzes game data from "crash"-style gambling games, focusing on streaks before 10× multipliers.
-It builds a machine learning model to predict the length category of streaks before the next 10× multiplier occurs.
+This project analyzes game data from "crash"-style gambling games, focusing on streaks before a configurable multiplier threshold (default: 10×).
+It builds a machine learning model to predict the length category of streaks before the next multiplier at or above the threshold occurs.

 ## Project Structure